 Confirmation of Elizabeth DeVos as Secretary of Education.
-Senate vote no. 54.
+U.S. Senate vote no. 54.

-DeVos, a billionaire Republican fundraiser, had only one claim to educational expertise: her record as a funder and promoter of vouchers and charter schools in her home state of Michigan.
+Ms. DeVos, a billionaire Republican fundraiser, had only one claim to educational expertise: her record as a funder and promoter of vouchers and charter schools in her home state of Michigan.
 For far too long, tax dollars have flowed freely to predatory for-profit schools that leave their students with heavy debts and worthless credentials.
-During her confirmation hearing, DeVos refused to commit herself to enforcing federal rules intended to prevent fraud and abuse by schools and lenders, and failed to express any meaningful concern for, or knowledge of, these huge problems of public policy.
+During her confirmation hearing, Ms. DeVos refused to commit herself to enforcing federal rules intended to prevent fraud and abuse by schools and lenders, and failed to express any meaningful concern for, or knowledge of, these huge problems of public policy.

-The Senate confirmed DeVos's nomination on Feb.
-7, 2017, by a vote of 51 - 50.
+The nomination of Ms. DeVos was confirmed by the U.S. Senate on Feb.
+7, 2017 by a vote of 51 - 50.

-Confirmation of Steven Mnuchin as Treasury Secretary.
-Senate vote no. 63.
+Confirmation of Steven Mnuchin as Secretary of the Treasury.
+U.S. Senate vote no. 63.

 The Treasury Secretary should be someone with a history of viewing economic policy from a public-interest perspective, not someone driven by the pursuit of private profit, as Mnuchin appears to have been.
 As chief executive of OneWest bank, Mnuchin oversaw the execution of tens of thousands of foreclosures, heavily concentrated in minority communities.
 He did so after receiving taxpayer bailout funding and special government support conditioned on the bank's commitment to make its "best efforts" to restructure loans and keep families in their homes.
 OneWest bent the rules to speed up foreclosures, according to California authorities, while a New York State judge called the bank's practices "harsh, repugnant, shocking, and repulsive."
 OneWest's reverse mortgage subsidiary, Financial Freedom, was also widely criticized.
-Reverse mortgages, marketed to the elderly as a way to tap home equity, are supposed to include protections against eviction, but Financial Freedom foreclosed on more than 16,000 homeowners-a number far out of proportion to its market share
+Reverse mortgages, marketed to the elderly as a way to tap home equity, are supposed to include protections against eviction, but Financial Freedom foreclosed on more than 16,000 homeowners-a number far out of proportion to its market share.

-The Senate confirmed Mnuchin's nomination on Feb.13, 2017, by a vote of 53 - 47.
+The nomination of Mr. Mnuchin was confirmed by the U.S. Senate on Feb.13, 2017 by a vote of 53 - 47.

 Confirmation of Neil Gorsuch as Associate Justice of the Supreme Court.
-Senate vote no. 111.
+U.S. Senate vote no. 111.